ashutoshmjain/gita/src/mathuraChap09.md

 ---

 As they stepped outside the crowded hall, the light drizzle had just stopped.
 And a thick rainbow lit up the evening sky.
-All three of them, raising their big mugs, took a deep breath of the clean air that was restored with enormous efforts from the angel scientists and equal "hue and cry" of the humane activists.
+All three of them, raising their big mugs, took a deep breath of the clean air that was restored with enormous efforts from the angel scientists.
+And equal "hue and cry" of the humane activists.
 The Angel looked at the rainbow.
 Marveling at the immensity of the nature; he started his monologue.
 He had decided to sacrifice the evening to a deeper conversation.

 There are three basic colors - he said - Red, Green and Blue [^RGB].
 They mix up to make millions of colors though our eye are limited to around ten million shades.
 Possibilities are endless but four new colors are rather stable - Orange, Yellow, Indigo and Violet.
 Together with three basic ones, the seven colors are, as we all know, the colors of a rainbow.
 They are normally hidden in one "White" but they reveal themselves when elements meet - after the rain when the sun shows up - the suspended droplets (liquid), on tiny dust particles (solids) light up the washed air (gas).
 As if there is a spectral choreography of all that could be observed.
 The cosmos shows up it's true nature and beautiful it is!
 Isn't it? - He paused to check if he made sense, and also to make sure he was not overtly poetical.